Old, small and CO2-intense: why Canada's highest-carbon oil sites keep pumping

-WINNIPEG, Manitoba (Reuters) - In the shadow of Canada’s mega oil sands projects, smaller, technologically outdated facilities are churning out up to three times more emissions per barrel than the sector’s already high average.
+WINNIPEG, Manitoba, June 28 (Reuters) - In the shadow of Canada's mega oil sands projects, smaller, technologically outdated facilities are churning out up to three times more emissions per barrel than the sector's already high average.

 These projects present another challenge to Canada's goal to cut emissions by 40-45% by 2030.
 With oil prices near 2-1/2-year highs and dim prospects for building new projects in a world heading toward net zero, operators are aiming to pump dry existing facilities, including the most carbon-intense sites.